 This review highlights a clear need for more robust research on the effectiveness of aromatherapy, massage and reflexology on outcomes in a palliative population.
 However, repeating previous trial design risks contributing to waste [51, 52].
 Researchers need to first understand the effective components of the therapies by developing the interventions in consultation with complementary therapists and palliative care patients.
 More research is needed to develop more appropriate outcome measures which reflect the qualitative experience of palliative care patients receiving complementary therapies.
 Future research, should also consider how the therapies should be delivered and address the issue of what constitutes a suitable comparator arm.

-Conclusion
+CONCLUSION

 Our review found no evidence of short-term benefits of aromatherapy and massage on quality-of-life, anxiety and pain for people with palliative care needs.
 For reflexology, some positive outcomes were found, but all conclusions were limited by the primary studies’ low quality and of the inability to conduct a meta-analysis.
 Further rigorous research is needed using appropriate outcome measures.
 Whilst there was limited evidence on the effectiveness of the complementary therapies, there was no evidence of harm; therefore, we suggest hospices continue to provide complementary therapies whilst further research is undertaken.

-Acknowledgements
+Acknowlegements

 We would like to thank our service representatives, Judy Booth and Jill Preston, and lay representatives, Rose Amey and Veronica Maclean, for their involvement and support with this project.
 We also acknowledge the support of the UCLH BRC (Biomedical Research Centre).